jcundill/streeto/GettingStarted.md

 ![Image](./doc/getpdf.png)

 See this [Example PDF File](./doc/streeto.pdf) for the sort of map you'll end up with.
-This comes from Open Orienteering Map.
+This comes from [Open Orienteering Map](https://oomap.co.uk).
+Various Options to control the size, scale and appearance of the map are available, see [Settings and Preferences](./SettingsAndPreferences.md#mapping-preferences) for more information.

+You can just use the map to run around the course, or you can use the MapRunG or MapRun6 software, in conjunction with the map to get feedback when you make it to the next control.

+MapRunG and MapRun6 are free software, and can be installed on your phone or Garmin watch.
+See [the MapRun site](https://maprunners.weebly.com/) for details of this software.

+Using MapRunG or MapRun6 is optional, but it is recommended.

+To use MapRun, you'll want to create a "Check Sites" type of course.
 The [Check Sites](https://console.maprun.net/#/check_sites_create) functionality of MapRun allows you to upload the relevant files you just created as a private and confidential 'event' and download them to your phone and your watch.

-See the documentation on their page for details of how to do this.
+See the documentation referred to above for details of how to do this.

 You are now all set.
 Hopefully you have a decent run ahead of you, so print off the map, lace up your trainers and give it a go.